-Licensed as an architect as well as an engineer in California, Brendan’s educational and professional background in both architecture and structural engineering make him somewhat unique as an interdisciplinary educator and designer.
+Licensed as an architect as well as a structural engineer (SE) in California, Brendan’s educational and professional background in both architecture and structural engineering make him somewhat unique as an interdisciplinary educator and designer.

 Brendan has worked for major award winning architecture firms including Payette Associates in Boston and Skidmore Owings Merrill in San Francisco.
 He has also worked for several award winning Bay Area structural engineering firms including Steven Tipping + Associates (Tipping Mar) and Jon Brody Structural Engineers.

 In an effort to integrate architecture and engineering as well as hone his foreign language skills, Brendan moved to Italy in 2003.
 While there he became fluent in Italian and studied at the University of Rome La Sapienza.
 He also worked in several Italian architecture studios.
 In 2005 he consulted on a development for a series of floating houses and island apartments near Tegel in Berlin.